lemocla/Which-way-is-up/documentation/testing/user_stories.md

         ![review edit success](screenshots/review_edit_success.png)

       - **Path5 - Deleting my reviews**
-        - When on my order pages, my reviews page or the artwork detail page, I can see a link to edit each of the reviews I have created
+        - When on my order page, my reviews page or the artwork detail page, I can see a link to edit each of the reviews that I have created
         - When I click on delete, a modal page opens asking me to confirm whether I wish to delete my review.
         - When I click on yes, my review is deleted and a toast message confirming that my reviews has been successfully deleted is displayed.
         - **Result**: Pass ✅